Calculating and Collecting the Tax on Lodging

 For more information, refer to Information Bulletin 2017-9 (PDF, 208 KB) published by the Ministère des Finances.

-- 3.5% of the price of an overnight stay; or
+The tax on lodging is usually 3.5% of the price of an overnight stay.

 - the accommodation unit is rented from an intermediary.

-However, the $3.50 per overnight stay is replaced by 3.5% of the price of an overnight stay if an operator of a sleeping-accommodation establishment supplies an accommodation unit, through a digital accommodation platform operated by a person registered for the tax on lodging, to an intermediary that acquires the accommodation unit for the purpose of renting it to another person.
+The rate is 3.5% of the price of an overnight stay when an accommodation unit is rented to an intermediary through a digital accommodation platform operated by a person registered for the tax on lodging.